e-sycheung/CA.EV.Naturalgas/README.md

 - *Questions We Hope to Answer:*
 How does increased use of electric vehicle impact natural gas consumption in California?
 How does time of day impact the carbon intensity of EV charging?

+- *Description of Data Exploration:*

+- *Discription of Analysis Phase:*